WalletScrutiny/WalletScrutinyCom/_android/co.bacoor.keyring.md

 > KEYRING PRO enables users to generate wallets on all supported Chains at once with only one Private Key.
 All created wallets come with the same exact wallet address.

+... which sounds terrible for the user's privacy.

 ## The App

 We tried the app and were able to create a wallet.
 While we were not provided with a 12-word mnemonic, we were able to download a backup file and view the private key.